ReneMtz0422/Data-Analisys-Test/Introduction.md

 For context i work on a Building/Arquitecture oriented company, In a project we buy the material to install in a project so we usually first buy the materials and during the instalation of this material we make files called estimates that we send to the client
 This file describes what we have installed on the project so we know what we should charge to the client.

-First step is the Problem Description
+First step is the Problem Description.
 [Problem Description](Problem_Description.md)